Arthashastra: Overview of scholarly treatments

-Hartmut Scharfe argued in 1968 that "the extant Arthaśāstra is the prose expansion of an earlier verse original," dating it to c.
+Hartmut Scharfe (1968) argued that "the extant Arthaśāstra is the prose expansion of an earlier verse original," dating it to c.
 150 CE.

 Trautmann (1971) conducted a statistical analysis of words used in the text, concluding that the Arthashastra is a composite work containing the work of multiple authors: "[i]t being shown that the Arthashastra has not one author but several, it follows that it is to be referred to not one date but to as many dates as it has authors."
 According to Trautmann, approved by Olivelle, the division into chapters, AS 1.1 with its table of contents, and book fifteen, are the work of "a later, tidying and organizing hand, reworking a text already divided by books and topics, and already possessing an adequate introduction in Arthasastra1.2.

 Trautmann "provisionally" proposes 250 CE as the date for the compilation of the Arthashastra, pointing to a number of historical elements which make an earlier dating impossible.
 (Note: Trautmann's aguments for an early CE dating: